wardle/dmd/README.md

 # Getting started

 `dmd` creates what you should regard as an immutable file-based database.
 That database can then be used by `dmd` whether operating as a library or a microservice.
+The data is stored in a SQLite database.

+You can use `dmd` to run a server providing an easy to use HTTP API, or use in-process on the JVM (Java Virtual Machine) from, for example, Clojure, or directly use the created SQLite from your programming language of choice, such as Python.

-#### 1. Install clojure, if not already available
+#### 1. Install Clojure, if not already available

-You can either install clojure and run from source code, or download a runnable jar file.
+You can either install Clojure and run from source code, or download a runnable jar file.

-I suggest [installing clojure](https://clojure.org/guides/getting_started) for the easiest experience.
+I suggest [installing Clojure](https://clojure.org/guides/getting_started) for the easiest experience.
 If you prefer, download a runnable jar file from the [published releases](https://github.com/wardle/dmd/releases).

 #### 2. Register for a TRUD account and (optionally) download an api key